OrdnanceSurvey/OS-MasterMap-Highways-Network-stylesheets/GML stylesheets/GeoServer stylesheets (SLD)/README.md

 Note: Choose RoadLink-1.sld file to style by road classification or select the RoadLink-2.sld file to style by a combination of route hierarchy and form of way.

-**6.**  We have given you a style for 'out-of-the-box' vector features from the Road and Path themese, including two options for styling RoadLink.
+**6.**  We have given you a style for 'out-of-the-box' vector features from the Road and Path themes, including two options for styling RoadLink.
 Use the RoadLink-1.sld file to style by road classification or select the RoadLink-2.sld file to style by a combination of route hierarchy and form of way.

 **7.**  To create Highways Network in GeoServer you will need to create a Layer Group.
 If using the GUI then navigate to Layer Groups > Add new layer group > Add Layer and choose each layer in turn to create the following layer order: